Execute Python Script

 The module returns these outputs:

 Results Dataset.
 The results of any computations performed by the embedded Python code must be provided as a pandas data.frame, which is automatically converted to the Azure Machine Learning dataset format, so that you can use the results with other modules in the experiment.
+The module is limited to a single dataset as output.
 For more information, see Data Table.

 Python Device.
 This output supports both console output and display of PNG graphics using the Python interpreter.